What is brand positioning

 It’s usually lack of clarity.

-marketing is not delivering results, it’s time to fix the foundation.
+If your messaging is unclear and your marketing is not delivering results, it’s time to fix the foundation.